The Rush Limbaugh program, the Excellence in Broadcasting Network.

 So all you'll have to do, all you subscribers and members will have to do is click on the link and watch it.

-Now I know some of you haven't subscribed, and you're probably thinking this is just a come on.
+Now, I know some of you haven't subscribed, and you're probably thinking, this is just a come on.

 No, it's not just a come on.

-Uh, since I'm not going to be here tomorrow, I'm going to be somewhere where I can be seen and observed, and we're just making it available to subscribers.
+Since I'm not going to be here tomorrow, I'm going to be somewhere where I can be seen and observed, and we're just making it available to subscribers.

-Not going to cost them a dime.
+It's not going to cost them a dime.

 They're already paying for it.